ethan-stone-gas/cdk-monorepo/README.md

 # What is this?

-This is a working demo of using using cdk with a monorepo and with one of the services being build with docker.
+This is a working demo of using using cdk with a monorepo and with one of the services being built with docker.

 ## Core Ideas